-For this reason, the two-story masonry-block house; was initially located at 18 Mamilla Street.
+For this reason, the two-story masonry-block house was initially located at 18 Mamilla Street.
 Indeed, it was dismantled brick by brick and warehoused for ten years until builders were ready to reassemble it on Alrov Mamilla Avenue.
 Moreover, Safdie left the colored numbers on the brick facades of this and other preserved houses to emphasize the preservation nature of the work.
 The Stern House presently houses a restaurant and bar.

 Herzl’s Only Visit to the Holy City of Jerusalem

 In November 1898, the German Emperor Wilhelm II arrived to make a historic visit.
 At that time, the Emperor was interested in strengthening the German influence in Jerusalem, and the Emperor became involved in several religious-affiliated; construction projects in the city.
 When Theodor Herzl arrived in Jerusalem simultaneously, he planned to meet with Kaiser Wilhelm and solicit his help in securing a Jewish homeland.

 Some Tips From Your Local Tour Private Guide In Israel

 So I recommend parking your car in the Mamilla parking lot for the day.
 And enter the old city from Jaffa Gate.
-Then I think you should hit the key sites like the Church of the Holy Sepulchre, the Western Wall, Temple Mt.
-If time permits and you still feel up to it, you can check out the City of David.
+Then I think you should hit the key sites like the Church of the Holy Sepulchre, the Western Wall, and Temple Mt.
+If time permits and you still feel up to it; you can check out the City of David.
 I don’t recommend you to go into the Old City and start haggling over prices with the local Arab vendors.